 An exciting hunt for the northern lights.
 We follow the aurora and cloud forecasts to optimal locations giving you the best chance of seeing the radiant colors of the northern lights.

 The aurora borealis are one of the greatest phenomena in nature.
 Watching the northern lights swirling as they paint the star-studded black velvet sky with their kaleidoscope of shimmering colors is something you never will forget.
 We take you out into the true darkness of the countryside, well away from city lights, giving you the very best chance of seeing the lights at their glittering best.
+Your guide will also take free photographs so you can keep the memory!

 September - April